- What's Possible

 Falcon Structures has built several military MOUT facilities (military operations in urban terrain) to help soldiers train for urban warfare.
 One of the MOUT structures included over 700 shipping containers.
 The use of shipping containers allows frequent reconfiguration of the facility, allowing the soldiers to train in environments that keep them on their toes.
 Internally, the shipping containers were built out with moveable walls and doorways, and externally the containers were finished with a realistic façade resembling the cities they would be likely to see in combat.

 Single-unit storage structures are ideal when space is limited or where space does not exist, like in an open field.
-Using shipping container storage units brings storage to a new level of security and accessibility.
+Shipping container storage units bring storage to a new level of security and accessibility.
 The boxes can come in a variety of sizes, 10-foot, 20-foot, or 40-foot and they can be modified with a personnel door for easy access or the cargo doors can remain operable to make storing large items easier.
 Need something beyond just a standard shipping container?
 Modify the unit with insulation, air conditioning, and internal and external lights to create exactly what you’re looking for.

 Repurposed shipping containers make great equipment enclosures for a variety of reasons.
 Most often, an equipment enclosure houses sensitive and valuable industrial equipment that needs to be kept cool and secure.
 Examples of these types of enclosures range between server rooms, prefab uninterruptible power supplies (UPS) enclosures, audio equipment enclosures, remote terminal units (RTUs), and so many more.
 These enclosures must be durable, portable, secure, and modifiable, so they can keep equipment safe in harsh climates, against thieves, or with frequent relocation.
 Additionally, many insulation and air conditioning options are available, which keeps equipment at the desired temperature.